akashudl/Golang/README.md

 The program compiles and runs on GO 1.8.
 The generated executable accepts a single parameter.
 The parameter values include:

-* debug - runs the program from the command-line
-* install - installs a windows service
-* remove - removes the windows service
 * start
-* stop
-* pause
-* continue

 ## Installing and Updating a Service